solana-developers/solana-cookbook/docs/guides/serialization.md

   </CodeGroupItem>
 </CodeGroup>

-## Deserialization of instruction data
+## How to deserialize instruction data on the program

 <img src="./serialization/ser2.png" alt="Deserialize Instruction Data">
 <CodeGroup>